Dissecting RGB-D Learning for Improved Multi-modal Fusion: Method

-Linear centered kernel alignment (CKA) \cite{kornblith2019similarity} is a similarity index that can detect meaningful similarities between higher-dimensional representations.
-It also has great flexibility in measuring the representation similarity between two inputs of different sizes.
-We use CKA to quantify the similarity among representations in both unimodal and multi-modal models.
+Linear Centered Kernel Alignment (CKA) \cite{kornblith2019similarity} is a similarity index that can detect meaningful similarities between high-dimensional features.
+It also has great flexibility in measuring the feature similarity between two inputs with different sizes.
+We use CKA to quantify the similarity among features in both unimodal and multi-modal models.

-\subsubsection{Visual validation}
+\subsubsection{Visual Validation}

 Grad-CAM \cite{selvaraju2017grad} uses gradients of a target concept flowing into the final convolutional layer to generate a localization map highlighting crucial areas for predicting the concept.
-We use Grad-CAM to visualize the highlighted areas for each concept in order to verify our conclusions from quantitative methods qualitatively.
-Note that we replace the logits by summing the value of activation at each pixel labeled by the target concept in the output from the final convolutional layer \cite{vinogradova2020towards}, since our downstream task is segmentation.
+We utilize Grad-CAM to visualize the highlighted areas for each concept, allowing us to qualitatively verify the conclusions drawn from quantitative methods.
+For segmentation, we replace the logits by summing the activation values at each pixel labeled by the target concept in the output from the final convolutional layer \cite{vinogradova2020towards}.